MeltedCheese311/NParser/README.md

 **Class description**:
 * `NParser.Parser<T>` is an abstract class for parsing web pages using AngleSharp.
 * `NParser.DefaultParser` is a simple concrete class for parsing using CSS-selectors.
-* `NParser.Proxy.DynamicProxyParser<T>` is an abstract class for parsing web pages using AngleSharp with dinamically changing proxy.
+* `NParser.Proxy.DynamicProxyParser<T>` is an abstract class for parsing web pages using AngleSharp with dynamically changing proxy.
 * `NParser.Proxy.AutoProxyParser<T>` is an abstract class for parsing web pages using AngleSharp with automatically changing proxy when an incorrect request is made.

 <a name=selectors_description></a>